back-me-up-scotty/ClawCut/README.md

 ```

 The only value that matters here is `"baseUrl": "http://127.0.0.1:5000/v1"`.
 Everything else — model name, API key, context window — is ignored and overridden by the active ClawCut profile.

+⚠️ **The `ollama/` prefix in the `id` field is not optional.** OpenClaw uses it to resolve the provider before routing the request.
+Without it, OpenClaw misidentifies the provider and fails before the proxy is ever involved — regardless of what `baseUrl` is set to.

 ---